gahan-corporation/wyatt/docs/reference/javascript.rst

 It has also some disadvantages:

-* files are required to use the module system if they want to interact with odoo, since the various objects are only available in the module system, and not in global variables
+* files are required to use the module system if they want to interact with gerp, since the various objects are only available in the module system, and not in global variables
 * circular dependencies are not supported.
 It makes sense, but it means that one needs to be careful.

 This is obviously a very large change and will require everyone to adopt new habits.
-For example, the variable odoo does not exist anymore.
+For example, the variable gerp does not exist anymore.
 The new way of doing things is to import explicitely the module you need, and declaring explicitely the objects you export.
 Here is a simple example::

-    odoo.define('addon_name.service', function (require) {
+    gerp.define('addon_name.service', function (require) {
         var utils = require('web.utils');
         var Model = require('web.Model');